BroMarduk/ptmenu/README.md

 2. An Adafruit PiTFT plugged into the header on the Raspberry Pi.

    All Adafruit PiTFTs are supported, but note that the 2.2" PiTFT is non-touch and would require a mouse to use.
-3. Raspian Jessie or Wheezy installed.
+3. Raspian Stretch, Jessie or Wheezy installed.

-   Other flavors that support the Adafruit PiTFTs, such as Kali, should also work, although I have not tested on anything but Jessie.
+   Other flavors that support the Adafruit PiTFTs, such as Kali, should also work, although I have not tested on anything but Jessie & Stretch.
+You can use one of the Adafruit PiTFT images or use the available PiTFT Helper scripts (or manual instructions) from Adafruit to install.
+If the display loads the console on boot, things should be working.
 4. Python 2.7 installed as a package.

    Python 2.7 should be installed on most Raspberry Pi's by default.
 If for some reason it was not or was removed that it will need to be reinstalled.